Guernsey Financial Services Commission loan protection agreed 26/11

 The States in not guaranteeing the first £20million, instead the States is providing liquidity.
 Any money called from the States to cover the losses of the captive (a special insurance company established for the purpose) will be recouped from the banks over time.
 The scheme is a bank funded scheme, the States will simply provide liquidity if necessary.

-from Guernsey Financial Services Commission loan protection agreed 26/11 - Page 2 Logo
+Re: Guernsey Financial Services Commission loan protection agreed 26/11

 So Landsbanki clients have not been compensated